SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/maintenance-guides/shipping-account/index.md

   </Card>

   <Card title="Delete Account" href="https://docs.intersoftsapient.net/docs/delete-shipping-account" icon="fa-solid fa-trash">
-    Remove shipping accounts that are no longer needed or have been deactivated.
+    Remove shipping accounts that are no longer needed or have been disabled.
   </Card>
 </Cards>